feateq/feateq.github.io/_posts/2025-04-09-post1-stress-tensor.md

 ![blog_post_images](/post_imgs/post1_img5.jpg){:style="display:block; margin-left:auto; margin-right:auto"}

 This is an eigenvalue problem.
 Since the stress tensor is real and symmetric, it has real eigenvalues and orthogonal eigenvectors.
 To express the solution, two matrices can be defined:
-+ [V]: a matrix whose columns are the eigenvectors
++ V: a matrix whose columns are the eigenvectors
-+ [Λ]: a diagonal matrix containing the eigenvalues The eigenvectors indicate the principal directions, while the eigenvalues represent the principal stresses.
++ Λ: a diagonal matrix containing the eigenvalues
+The eigenvectors indicate the principal directions, while the eigenvalues represent the principal stresses.
 In the principal basis, the stress tensor is diagonal and represents pure normal stresses without any shear components.

 ![blog_post_images](/post_imgs/post1_img6.jpg){:style="display:block; margin-left:auto; margin-right:auto"}